 Cause of injury

-Signs and symptoms
+Patellar dislocation signs and symptoms

-Complications if left unattended
+Complications if left untreated

 RICER.
-Anti-inflammatory medication.
+Anti-inflammatory diet and medication.

-Rehabilitation and prevention
+Patellar dislocation rehabilitation and prevention